Meerut: District management

+Demand for High Court bench in Meerut

+Almost 54% of all cases reaching the Allahabad High Court of Uttar Pradesh originate from the 22 districts of western Uttar Pradesh, but western Uttar Pradesh does not have a High Court bench.
+People must travel 700km away to Allahabad for hearings.
+Six high courts (Shimla, Delhi, Jaipur, Chandigarh, Nainital, Jammu) from other states are closer than Allahabad from western Uttar Pradesh.
+Western Uttar Pradesh has been advocating to have a high court bench in Meerut so that Western Uttar Pradesh can get access to judicial services.
+The bench in the western part of the state was first proposed by the government in 1955.

 Meerut Cantonment

 Meerut Cantonment was established by the British East India Company in 1803 after the Battle of Laswari.
-It is the one of the largest cantonment of India both in land area 3568.06 hectare and population of 93684 (civil + military) people as per 2011 census.
-The Revolt of 1857 started from "Kali Paltan" in Meerut Cantonment and Indian soldiers stationed here actively participated in the rebellion.
+It is one of the largest cantonments of India both in land area 3568.06 hectare and population (93,684 (civil + military) people) as per the 2011 census.
+The Revolt of 1857 began in "Kali Paltan" in Meerut Cantonment and Indian soldiers stationed here actively participated in the rebellion.
 The cantonment surrounds the old city from 3 sides – from Pallavpuram to Sainik Vihar to Ganga Nagar.
 It is well connected with the rest of country by roads as well as by rail.
-The Delhi Niti Paas Road (State Highway No. 45) passes through Meerut Cantonment.
+The Delhi-Niti Pass Road (State Highway No. 45) passes through Meerut Cantonment.
 Meerut cantonment was the divisional headquarters of the 7th (Meerut) Division of the British Indian Army from 1829 to 1920.

-Soldiers from the cantonment have actively participated in the First Battle of Ypres, both the 1st and 2nd Battles of El Alamein, Battle of France, Burma Campaign, the Indo-Pakistani Wars, Bangladesh Liberation War and Kargil War.

-It has been the regimental center of Punjab Regiment Corps of Signals, Jat Regiment, Sikh Regiment and Dogra Regiment.